kfischer-okarin/the-lab/2024-08-21-git-commit-log/README.md

     :empty-lines 1)
    ```

-   Make sure the letter of the template and the letter specified in `kf-org-capture-commit` match.
+   Ensure that the template's letter matches the letter specified in `kf-org-capture-commit`.

-4. Prepare a global git hook directory if necessary.
+4. If necessary, set up a global Git hook directory:

    Example:
    ```sh